Variable Selection with the Knockoffs: Composite Null Hypotheses: Background: Fixed-X Knockoff Filter

-The identities \eqref{exch1} and \eqref{exch2} immediately imply an interesting property of the estimates $\boldsymbol{\hat{\theta}}$: \textit{the estimated parameters for null variables and their corresponding knockoff variables are exchangeable.} This property along with the anti-symmetric structure of the statistics are the main ingredients of the FDR control proof in the original paper.
-In fact, under the simple null hypotheses, these properties lead to the so-called \textit{\iid sign property} of the nulls, i.e., the signs of null statistics (signs of $W=\{W_j: \beta_j=0\}$) are independent of the magnitudes and have \iid Rademacher distribution (i.e., $\mathbb{P}(+1)=\mathbb{P}(-1)=1/2$).
-In this case, using the martingale theory, it is shown that rejecting $\{j:W_j\geq T\}$ with the following threshold controls the FDR at level $q$.
+The identities \eqref{exch1} and \eqref{exch2} immediately imply an interesting property of the estimates $\boldsymbol{\hat{\theta}}$ and $\boldsymbol{\hat{\theta}'}$: \textit{the estimated parameters for null variables and their corresponding knockoff variables are {(conditionally)} exchangeable.} This property along with the anti-symmetric structure of the statistics are the main ingredients of the FDR control proof in the original paper.
+In fact, under the simple null hypotheses, these properties lead to {conditionally symmetric statistics, i.e., $W_j|W_{-j}\overset{d}{=}-W_j|W_{-j}$ for all $j\in\Hc_0$.
+This symmetry property is called \textit{\iid sign property} for the nulls in~\cite{barber2015controlling}, meaning that} the signs of the null statistics (signs of $\Wc_0=\{W_j: \beta_j=0\}$) are independent of the magnitudes and have \iid Rademacher distribution (i.e., $\mathbb{P}(+1)=\mathbb{P}(-1)=1/2$).
+In this case, using the martingale theory, it is shown that rejecting $\{j:W_j\geq T\}$ with the following threshold $T$ controls the FDR at level $q$,

-where $\Psi =\{|W_i|:i=1,2,\hdots p\}\setminus\{0\}$.
-Although this approach is elegant, we shall not follow it in development of composite tests as in this situation \eqref{exch2} fails to hold immediately.
-On the other hand, \cite{barber2020robust} provides another proof for FDR control\footnote{The results in \cite{barber2020robust} concern robustness of the Model-X knockoff framework (where $\Xv$ is random) but the FDR control proof works for the Fixed-X setting as well, since they only rely on antisymmetry of the statistics and \eqref{robustenssineq}.} which requires weaker conditions on the statistics \cite[equation (16)]{barber2020robust}.
-Specifically, it suggests that if the null statistics satisfy
+where $\Phi =\{|W_j|:j=1,2,\hdots p\}\setminus\{0\}$.
+Although this approach is elegant, we shall not follow it in the development of composite tests as in this situation \eqref{exch2} fails to hold immediately.
+On the other hand, \cite{barber2020robust} provides another proof for FDR control\footnote{The results in \cite{barber2020robust} concern robustness of the Model-X knockoff framework (where $\Xv$ is random) but the FDR control proof works for the fixed-X setting as well since they only rely on antisymmetry of the statistics and \eqref{robustenssineq}.} which requires weaker conditions on the statistics \cite[Equation~(16)]{barber2020robust}.
+Specifically, it suggests that if the statistics {corresponding to true null hypotheses} satisfy

-for some $C>0$, then the knockoff procedure with the target FDR $q/C$ controls the FDR at level $q$.
-It is straightforward to verify that in the case of simple nulls, this condition holds with $C\geq 1$ according to the \iid sign property of the null statistics, resulting in FDR control.
+{(almost surely)} for some $C>0$, then the knockoff procedure with the target FDR $q/C$ controls the FDR at level $q$.
+It is straightforward to verify that in the case of simple nulls, this condition holds with $C\geq 1$ according to the \iid sign property for the nulls, resulting in FDR control.